Batman: Damned: Plot

-During a fight, Batman and the Joker fall off the Gotham Gate Bridge.
+During a fight (immediately following the finale of Joker), Batman and the Joker fall off the Gotham Gate Bridge.
 The Joker seemingly dies, while Batman is knocked unconscious and awakens in an ambulance.
 Batman fights the emergency medical technicians and runs off, only to collapse in a street.
 Constantine rescues Batman and brings him to a hotel room.
 There, Batman learns of the situation from the news.
 He fears he may have murdered the Joker and Constantine offers to form an alliance.
 Batman returns to the bridge to investigate, where a homeless man claims to have seen the devil kill the Joker.
 The man disappears before Batman can question him.

-Flashbacks reveal that when Bruce was a child, his mother, Martha, discovered that his father, Thomas, had an affair with another woman.
+Flashbacks reveal that when Bruce was a child, his mother, Martha, discovered that his father, Thomas, had had an affair with another woman.
 While Bruce played outside, Thomas and Martha got in a fight, resulting in Thomas driving away.
 Bruce fired a cap gun at Martha's face and she made Bruce promise to never point a gun at anyone.
 Batman's memories of these events become plagued by the Enchantress, who implies that he had a hand in the Joker's death and offers to make a deal to rid him of fear.
 In the present, Batman goes to the Batcave and hallucinates that his suit is attacking him.
 While Batman observes Gotham street activity, Deadman appears and warns him of dark forces that plan to oppose him.

 Batman and Constantine meet at a church, where a statue of Jesus has been desecrated with a painting of the Joker's smile.
 Batman begins to doubt that the Joker really died, while Constantine encourages him to seek out Etrigan for information.
 Batman finds Etrigan at the Cavern and fights through the crowd to confront him.
 Etrigan, angry for being interrupted during a performance, orders the crowd to point firearms at Batman.
 Suddenly, an explosion destroys the building and the Bat-Signal, desecrated with the Joker's smile, lights up the sky.
 Etrigan saves Batman, but tells Constantine that he only did so in order for Batman to experience more suffering.